The Veterans Day 2000 story that

 targets, were and about how coveted P-38 duty -- in any form -- was.
 "Oh, we all wanted to fly that plane," former

 Arkansas congressman John Paul Hammerschmidt, a decorated World War II pilot himself, later told me.
-When my father died,

 My mother later pointed out another omission:

-He hadn't told me that he had been awarded the World War II Air Medal three times -- the medal plus two Oak leaf clusters, and he must be the only man on
+He hadn't told me that he had been awarded the World War II Air Medal three times -- the medal plus two Oak leaf clusters.

 Also, I realized that everyone on that 1942 Wisconsin team, in the picture on his wall, had a story, and I set out

-to tell it in a book that was published in 2004.
-Two

 to tell it.
 I discovered that distinguished military service was common up and down the roster, among stars and scrubs.